Doomsday (DC Comics): Miscellaneous

-The Injustice incarnation of Doomsday appears in Injustice: Gods Among Us prequel comic.
+The Injustice incarnation of Doomsday appears in the Injustice: Gods Among Us prequel comic.
 The Joker infects Superman with Scarecrow's fear toxin, causing Superman to hallucinate a pregnant Lois Lane as Doomsday and fly her into outer space.
-When she died, a nuclear bomb that the Joker tied to her heartbeat detonated in Metropolis.
-Sometime later, Superman brings the real Doomsday under his control via a harness that limits the latter's ability to act independently.
+When she died, a nuclear bomb that the Joker tied to her pulse detonated in Metropolis.
+Sometime later, Superman brings the real Doomsday under his control via a harness that limits his ability to act independently.